-Appellation for white, rosé and red wines in the Département Vaucluse in the southern part of the Rhône wine region.
+Appellation for white, rosé and red wines in the département of Vaucluse in the southern section of the Rhône wine-growing region.
 It is named after the limestone rock mountain range southeast of Avignon in southern France.
-Until the 2008 vintage, the name was Côtes du Luberon (the reason for the renaming is to make it clearer to the consumer).
-The recognition in 1988 is above all the merit of the millionaire Jean-Louis Chancel, who set high quality standards with the wines of his winery Château Val-Joanis.
-The vineyards cover 2,700 hectares of vineyards on the left bank of the Rhône in 36 communes between Cavaillon in the west and Manosque in the east.
-These are hillside vineyards with limestone soils.
+Until the 2008 vintage, the designation was Côtes du Luberon (the reason for the renaming is to provide clearer identification for consumers).
+The recognition in 1988 is mainly thanks to millionaire Jean-Louis Chancel, who set high quality standards with the wines of his Château Val-Joanis estate.
+The vineyards cover 2,700 hectares of vines on the left bank of the Rhône in 36 communes between Cavaillon in the west and Manosque in the east.
+They are hillside vineyards with limestone soils.

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz

 Ehrenobmann der Domäne Wachau (Wachau)